MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/tools/openapi-spec.md

 automated, and scalable API integrations that enhance the capabilities and efficiency of your agent.
 [OpenAPI specifications](https://spec.openapis.org/oas/latest.html) provide a formal standard for describing HTTP APIs.
-This allows people to understand how an API works, how a sequence of APIs work together, generate client code, create tests, apply design standards, and much, much more.
+This allows people to understand how an API works, how a sequence of APIs work together, generate client code, create tests, apply design standards, and more.

 ## Set up
 1. Ensure you've completed the prerequisites and setup steps in the [quickstart](../../quickstart.md).